NunzioKnerr/pannotator_analyse/PannotatoR_Examples.md

 ![](PannotatoR_Examples.markdown_github_files/figure-markdown_github/unnamed-chunk-6-1.png)

-## Make a 25 m buffer around each plot, create a polygon, segment it and calculate species diversity in each segment
+## Make a 25 m buffer around each plot, create a polygon, segment it and calculate species diversity in each segment {#make-a-25-m-buffer-around-each-plot-create-a-polygon-segment-it-and-calculate-species-diversity-in-each-segment}

 This is useful code to add a buffer around each data point in the dataframe, combined these together if overlapping into a series of polygons.
 The intent is to then split up the polygons according to another spatial dataframe, in this case a .kml containing lines that divide the west side of the transect into 50 m segments with approximately homogeneous vegetation.

-## Make buffer around each point and create polygon(s)
+## Make buffer around each point and create polygon(s) {#make-buffer-around-each-point-and-create-polygons}

 ``` r
 # Add a spatial buffer of 25m around each point